 Christmas is my season.
 In September, I become as antsy as a child, wondering if the holiday season will ever arrive.
 I greet Halloween with disdain and grow impatient with Thanksgiving preparations.
 As December nears, I head out in search out the most Christmasy spots on the map.
 The last week of November 2019 found me in the Alsace region of France, which shares a border with Germany.

 In my years of research, the Alsace consistently tops the lists of best holiday travel experiences.
-Before we arrived, I received an e-mail warning that the entire center of Colmar, our base for the week, would be closed during the Christmas season due to multiple holiday displays and Christmas markets.
+Before we arrived, I received an e-mail warning that the entire center of Colmar, our base for the week, would be closed to traffic during the Christmas season due to multiple holiday displays and Christmas markets.
 I read this apologetically worded e-mail aloud to my husband, who responded sarcastically with, “Well, they’ve sent that e-mail to the right person.”
 I ignored him and danced around the room joyfully singing “It’s Beginning to Look a Lot Like Christmas.”

 Day 1: Colmar